mfukar/libhelper/libhelper-test/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : clib Project Overview
+    CONSOLE APPLICATION : libhelper-test Project Overview
 ========================================================================

-AppWizard has created this clib library project for you.
+AppWizard has created this libhelper-test application for you.

-This file contains a summary of what you will find in each of the files that make up your clib application.
+This file contains a summary of what you will find in each of the files that make up your libhelper-test application.

-clib.vcxproj
+libhelper-test.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-clib.vcxproj.filters
+libhelper-test.vcxproj.filters
     This is the filters file for VC++ projects generated using an Application Wizard.
     It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

+libhelper-test.cpp
+    This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
+Other standard files:

 StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named clib.pch and a precompiled types file named StdAfx.obj.
+    These files are used to build a precompiled header (PCH) file named libhelper-test.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: